Words spoken to people only account for a small portion of what is discussed between one person to another.

 One of the great things about knowing these color descriptors is the confidence you will achieve.
 This confidence will transfer to your job, the way you approach co-workers when you need help and planning for the resolution of conflicts.

-Perhaps the greatest of all the benefits is the reminder how Grey, Green, and Red mean the presence of stress in a person.
+Perhaps the greatest of all the benefits is the reminder of how Grey, Green, and Red mean the presence of stress in a person.
 It is that simple.
 When you detect someone is in a state other than Blue, they are expressing a response to pressure.
 Therefore, you bypass being judgmental because you understand the behavior (although you may not like it).
 Grey, Green, and Red are not who people are.
 It is their response to stress.
 Judging and blaming them for being stressed makes little sense.
 Instead, you can be a facilitator to invite them back to being their best – being Blue.

 The first rule of using the color model continues to apply: